joeyshi12/dwmstatus/README.md

 # dwmstatus

-Daemon that periodically updates the DWM status bar
+Daemon that periodically updates the dwm status bar.